Subrata123/Identify-the-potential-customers-having-higher-probability-of-purchasing-the-loan.-/README.md

 Dataset :
 ---------
-The data shared by the bank has the information of the 5000 customers including demographic information, customer's relationship with the bank and customer response to the last personal loan campaign..
+The data shared by the bank has the information of the 5000 customers including demographic information, customer's relationship with the bank and customer response to the last personal loan campaign.